Instant Pot Potato Soup is creamy, comforting, and loaded with potatoes and veggies. It is the ULTIMATE comfort food and my favorite soup!

 - 2 large carrots peeled and sliced

 - 1 rib celery chopped

-- Add broth, carrots, celery, salt, garlic, parsley, thyme, onion powder and pepper.
-Put the lid on, turn the valve to sealing and select Manual, high pressure, for 3 minutes.
+- Add carrots and celery.
+Put the lid on, turn the valve to sealing, and select Manual, high pressure, for 3 minutes.

-- It will take about 20 minutes total, including the time it takes to build pressure.
-Once the cook time is over, do a gradual quick release by slowly open the valve to release the pressure.
-You don’t want to let it all release at once or it could sputter and foam.
+- It will take about 20 minutes in total, including the time it takes to build pressure.
+Once the cooking time is over, do a gradual quick release by slowly opening the valve to release the pressure.
+You don’t want to let it all release at once, or it could sputter and foam.

-- Whisk together the evaporated milk and corn starch and stir into the soup.
+- Make cornstarch slurry by whisking together the evaporated milk and cornstarch, then stir it into the soup.
 Cook and stir until thickened.
-Season with salt and pepper to taste.
-Serve.